diddyjax19/TictacToe/README.md

 - Give an option to the user to choose the symbol they want
 - Allow users to choose whether to go first or second.
 - Include a feature that would enable users to play with others rather than simply the computer.
-- Allow the user to be able to share their score
+- Allow the user to be able to share their score.
 - Make an impossible to win game, against the computer.